IngolstadtMedicalImaging/BiomarkersInCanineMammaryTumors/README.md

 # CanineMammaryTumors

 This repository contains code for building a segmentation model for microscopic whole slide images.
-Initially this code was used for the segmentation of biomarkers in Canine Mammary Tumors.
+Initially this code was used for the segmentation of biomarkers in Canine Mammary Tumors as a part of the bachelor thesis by Laura Klose.
 The project is an adaptation of the CanineCutaneousTumors repository that can be found [here](https://github.com/DeepPathology/CanineCutaneousTumors).

 <p float="left">